bldl/emplace-spidermonkey/README.md

    </details>

-   verify that the given key is in the map if update perform abstract operation SameValueZero

    ```
    4a.
 If e.[[Key]] is not empty and SameValueZero(e.[[Key]], key) is true, then
    ```

+    The purpose of iterating through the entries in the map is to check whether or not the key already exists in the map.
+    This can be done by comparing the keys with SameValueZero.
+   **Use the function SameValueZero to compare the key arg with the key from the iteration entry**

    <details>
    <summary>Solution</summary>